pikatoste/test.sh/README.md

 If allowed by the SUBSHELL configuration option, test.sh will execute in a subshell (i.e. `bash -c`) code whose exit status must be monitored but not terminate the script on failure.
-This includes test functions, teardown functions and assert functions.
+This includes test functions in managed mode, teardown functions and assert functions.

 When code is executed in a subshell it cannot affect the environment of the caller.
 For example, variables set in a test function evaluated in a subshell will not be seen from other test functions or the main script.

-Subshells inherit the environment of the caller, which includes variables, functions and the shell options.
-Subshells loose track of source files and line numbers of functions inherited from the environment, affecting the quality of stack traces.
+Subshells inherit the environment of the caller, which includes variables, functions and the shell options, but the source file and line numbers of functions inherited from the environment are lost in the subshell, affecting the quality of stack traces.
 The REENTER configuration option overcomes this limitation.

 ### Stack traces